Xiang-Deng-DL/CID/README.md

 [CRD]: https://github.com/HobbitLong/RepDistiller

 ## Citation
-If you find this code helpful, you may consider citing the paper:
+If you find this code helpful, you may consider citing this paper:
 ```bibtex
 @inproceedings{deng2021comprehensive,
   title={Comprehensive Knowledge Distillation with Causal Intervention},